Updated: September 11, 2023

 Picture a Portuguese Venice, without the ever-present crowds, and you are halfway to Aveiro.
 Aveiro is Portugal’s hidden gem, with winding canals, spectacular food, and the Atlantic Ocean at your doorstep.

 For history lovers, Aveiro is a special place.
-The Cathedral of Aveiro, built in the Portuguese baroque style, was founded in 1423 and is a beautiful centerpiece of the city.
+The Cathedral of Aveiro, built in the Portuguese baroque style, was founded in 1423 and is the beautiful centerpiece of the city.
 The humble exterior is contrasted with the artistic interior.
 The Igreja da Misericórdia, close at hand, is plastered with exquisite blue and white azulejos (tiles) that will make you fully appreciate the Portuguese love of tiles – ever-present across the country.

 The streets themselves are also captivating.
 With cobblestone roads, the typical Portuguese red roofs, and quaint balconies overspilling with colorful flowers, you are surrounded by fabulous architecture – both historical and modern architecture, making a pleasant contrast.
 With Art-Nouveau architecture, there is a majestic feel to the city, with decadent buildings scattered, seemingly at random, across the city.
 Stop to admire this style on the main Doutor Lourenço Peixinho street.

 Indeed, Aveiro is a very special city.
 Unique in many ways given its location – its proximity to the ocean, closeness to the historic and picturesque cities of Porto and Coimbra, and its own individual flair.
-Many people have visited Portugal and been enthralled by the beauty of Lisbon, Porto, Braga, and the likes, but Aveiro stands out to them as a truly spectacular place.
+Many people have visited Portugal and been enthralled by the beauty of Lisbon, Porto, Braga, and the like, but Aveiro stands out to them as one of the most captivating cities.

-Aveiro Portugal real estate
+Aveiro Portugal Real Estate

 Aveiro Portugal real estate is very attractive for homebuyers and investors.
-In 2020, the average asking price for a villa in Aveiro was €946/m2.
+In 2020, the average asking price for a villa in Aveiro was €946 per m2.
 Note that this is the average asking price and, therefore, prices can be above or below this amount.

 History of Aveiro

 Human settlements in the region of Aveiro date back to the great dolmens of prehistory.
-Aveiro derives from the Celtic word “aber”, meaning river-mouth due to the geography of the region.
-Aveiro was important for the production of salt and commercial trade, from the Romans through to the Middle-Ages.
+Aveiro derives from the Celtic word “aber”, meaning “river mouth”, due to the geography of the region.
+Aveiro was important for the production of salt and commercial trade, from the Romans through to the Middle Ages.

-From the 11th-century, Aveiro became popular with Portuguese royalty.
-King João requested the construction of fortification walls and in 1435 King Duarte granted the privilege of providing a duty-free fair, the Feira de Março (March Fair) that still lives on today.
+From the 11th century, Aveiro became popular with Portuguese royalty.
+King João requested the construction of fortification walls and in 1435 King Duarte granted the privilege of providing a duty-free fair, the Feira de Março (March Fair), that still lives on today.
 Around the same time, Princess St. Joana lived in the city, entering the convent of Jesus and spending her life there.
 During her lifetime, her presence made Aveiro better regarded and instigated developments at the time.

-Aveiro Portugal real estate – lifestyle in Aveiro
+Aveiro Portugal Real Estate: Lifestyle in Aveiro

-You have the sea, you have the canals, but you also have a peaceful garden to while away time.
+You have the sea, you have the canals, but you also have the peaceful gardens to while away time.
 Aveiro is a city where you have nature all around you.
 The largest green space is Jardim do Rosso, at the end of the main Doutor Lourenço Peixinho street.
 Enjoy the views of the canals and breathe in the sea breeze.
 Another favorite is Parque de Santa Joana, with shady trees where you can relax and watch the people pass by.

 It is very easy to live an active life in Aveiro.
 While the weather can get a little colder than in the south of the country, you should be able to enjoy the great outdoors for most of the year.
 For keen golfers, there are top golf courses nearby.
-You can also try surfing and other water sport activities, with the waves rolling in from the Atlantic.
+You can also try surfing and other water sports, with the waves rolling in from the Atlantic.

 Portuguese cuisine is vibrant, exciting, and fresh, with a focus on fine ingredients.
 In Aveiro, there are several brilliant family-owned tascas (typical Portuguese eateries).
 Those looking for something a little more special will be pleased to know that there are also several fine dining options in Aveiro and also in Porto, a short drive away.
 This includes a few Michelin-starred restaurants.

-You have the open-air Forum modern shopping mall, with over 70 stores, a large selection of food choices and a cinema.
+You have the open-air Forum modern shopping mall, with over 70 stores, a large selection of food choices, and a cinema.
 Indeed, there are many different ways to fill your time, whatever your interests.

-The surrounding countryside provides you with peace, tranquility, and incredible landscapes.
+The surrounding countryside provides peace, tranquility, and incredible landscapes.
 Enjoying a rich Douro wine from the comfort of your country home, and with views stretching into the distance, life must feel pretty complete.